bcrowell/karl/README.md

 Test era and rot90 transitions, coded but not yet tested.

 ## Bugs/to do

-When transitioning from Schwarzschild chart to Kruskal, we can automatically trigger a change of era, but the transition code in sph_vector can't handle this combination of changes at the same time.
-See comments labeled FIXME.

-Change hard-coded 3.0 and 2000.0 to symbols in sph_point.

 Gracefully handle the case where a geodesic is terminating.